Bangalore Metro's extended Purple Line on Mysuru Road inaugurated | Science-Environment

 The 7.53-km long stretch was inaugurated by Union Minister of Housing and Urban Affairs Hardeep Singh Puri and Karnataka Chief Minister Basavaraj Bommai here.

-The line under Phase II of Namma Metro project has six stations-Nayanadahalli, R R Nagar, Jnanabharathi, Pattangere, Kengeri Bus Terminal and Kengeri.
+The line under Phase II of the Namma Metro project has six stations-Nayanadahalli, R R Nagar, Jnanabharathi, Pattangere, Kengeri Bus Terminal, and Kengeri.

 Bangalore Metro Rail Corporation Limited (BMRCL) estimates that 75,000 people would travel on the line every day.